denisnarush/MY/README.md

 ## Who I am
-_CV was updated in Aug 2022_
+_CV was updated in Aug 2023_

-Senior Front-End (and only front-end) engineer and I ❤ vanilla JS.
-HTML, CSS Ninja.
-Know about Flow and I believe that the development is a creative process.
+Senior frontend engineer with more than 13 years of commercial experience.
+I ❤ vanilla JS.
+HTML and CSS.
+Know about  [Flow](https://en.wikipedia.org/wiki/Flow_(psychology)) and I believe that the development is a creative process.

-Have more than 13 years of commercial experience and 7 years of coaching experience.
-All students successfully found jobs in IT-companies.

-Experienced with Angular, Ionic, TypeScript, RxJS, Nx, Javascript, html, css.
-Have strong debugging/analytical skills.
-Researching of animations and visual effects what can blow the mind from CSS3 to WebGL2.
-Focusing on business needs, performance optimizations.
+Main areas of expertise are: Web apps / Mobile (hybrid) apps.
+Angular, Ionic, TypeScript, RxJs, Javascript, Nx.

+Responsibilities:
+- Ship high-quality, well-tested, secure, and maintainable code;
+- Develop frontend software applications using my extensive knowledge of Angular or Ionic, TypeScript and CSS;
+- Develop UI components using Storybook;
+- Performance tuning and ensuring best practices;
+- Develop shared components and making them accessible to other developers;
+- Engage in a shared code base through peer reviews and pull requests;
+- Assist with improving code integration and deployment processes;
+- Participate in planning, daily stand-ups, and retrospectives;
+- Proactive team player that works with others on improving ways of working;
+- Track record of mentoring and helping grow careers of junior engineers.

+Qualifications:
+- Designing, building, and maintaining complex web applications with a particular emphasis on the UI (interactions, styling, etc.) plus participating in software design meetings and analyse user needs to determine technical requirements;
+- Practicing test-driven development;
+- Understanding of modern frontend ecosystem, including but not limited to bundling, linting, testing, and releasing;
+- Experience in Agile/Scrum software development methodologies;

+Experience:
+- Excellent knowledge of HTML & CSS;
+- Hands - on experience with Git source code managemen;
+- Good knowledge of modern Javascript development;
+- Excellent knowledge of Angular, Ionic, TypeScript, RxJs, NX;

+My Values:
+- Practice excellence, improve on your legacy, create awesomeness.
+- Collaborate and have respect for each other.

 ## Contacts
 - ![alt text][github-icon] [GitHub page](https://github.com/denisnarush)